+*Note: This upper limit requires further discussion to accommodate operational requirements.

-c ter) The emissions from any non-GSO space station transmitting in the frequency bands 27.5-29.1 GHz and 29.5-30 GHz to communicate with a non-GSO system with a minimum operational altitude lower than 2 000 km shall not exceed an on-axis e.i.r.p. spectral density of (−26/−28/−30) dBW/Hz and the total e.i.r.p. from any non-GSO space station shall not exceed:
+c ter) The emissions from any non-GSO space station transmitting in the frequency bands 27.5-29.1 GHz and 29.5-30 GHz to communicate with a non-GSO system with a minimum operational altitude lower than 2 000 km shall not exceed an on-axis e.i.r.p. spectral density of (−28/−30) dBW/Hz and the total e.i.r.p. from any non-GSO space station shall not exceed: